Contributing expert: Irina Lemeshevskaya

 • For convenient work in After Effects, give clear names to each layer.
 You can combine semantic elements into a frame and export them to AE.
 For example: “Astronaut”, “Left planet”, “Right planet”.
 They will be exported as separate compositions.

-• Try to avoid using boolean operators (Union, Subtract, Intersect, Exclude Selection) or creating complex paths with the Pen tool.
+• One of Lottie JSON export best practices is to avoid using boolean operators (Union, Subtract, Intersect, Exclude Selection) or creating complex paths with the Pen tool.
 When importing such elements into .JSON, you will see an error that the Merge Path isn’t supported (LottieFiles).
 Sometimes, turning off the Merge Path in the shape settings can resolve the issue, but this method won’t work for all illustrations.

 • Convert all layers to curves.